learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 // => "Ice cream dispensed.
 Your change is NaN.
 Thank you!"
 ```

 Ah right!
 How silly of us.
-Of course `'Ice cream'` isn't going to match our `'Pretzels'`, `'Chips'`, or `'Water'` case.
+Of course `'Ice cream'` isn't going to match our `'Pretzels'`, `'Chips'`, or `'Water'` cases.
 But hmm, we implemented the call to `validateSelection()` as a guard against invalid snack selections.
 What's going wrong?
 It's pretty clear that `validateSelection()` is not `return`ing `false`, but what **is** it returning?
 Wouldn't it be awesome if we could just check the value returned by invoking that function?
 Well, buckle up partners:
 ```js
 function validateSelection (selection) {
   // Code unchanged